-- “Survival space” failure: Serious injuries or even death can occur from structural design failures in side rails, headers or support pillars intended to protect drivers and passengers.
-If your roof has been crushed either downward or inward during a rollover incident, there is a strong likelihood that there is a design flaw in the roof’s pillars which includes holes intended to lighten the weight of your vehicle.
-In this design flaw, the strength of a closed-pillar design is sacrificed—putting you and your passengers at increased risk of injury.
+Serious injuries or even death can occur from structural design failures in side rails, headers or support pillars.
+If crushed downward or inward during a rollover incident, it is likely that the roof pillars' design is flawed.
+Roof pillars include holes intended to lighten the weight of the vehicle.
+If the pillars are defective, the strength of a closed-pillar design is sacrificed.
+This puts the passengers and drivers at increased risk should a rollover occur.

-- Outdated safety standards: While many manufacturers know that certain roof designs are more dangerous than others, they continue to rely on outdated federal safety standards as a way of keeping design and production costs down.
-For example, Ford Motor Company is one manufacturer who misled U.S. regulators about roof safety on its Explorer model back in 2005—and settled millions of dollars in class-action lawsuits spanning four states in November 2007.
+Many manufacturers know that certain roof designs are more dangerous than others.
+Unfortunately, they continue to rely on outdated federal safety standards as a way of keeping design and production costs down.
+For example, Ford Motor Company misled U.S. regulators about roof safety on its Explorer model back in 2005.
+This resulted in Ford settling millions of dollars in class-action lawsuits spanning four states in November 2007.

-- Tire defects: These defects may include tire blowouts, failures, or manufacturing defects in the tires themselves—and could be a result of sub-standard design or manufacturing processes, or tire aging or wear.
+Tire defects may include blowouts, failures or manufacturing defects such as sub-standard design or manufacturing processes, or tire aging or wear.